 Around $150 for the paint and supplies.
-Please note we also have paint and supplies leftover.
-It is safe to say that to have our kitchen professional painted would not just be a few hundred dollars.
+Please note we also have paint and supplies left over.
+It is safe to say that to have our kitchen professionally painted would not just be a few hundred dollars.

 How much paint was needed to paint your kitchen cabinets?

 Since our cabinets were already primed and painted white, I did not have to prime them.
 We talk all about how to repaint painted cabinets here.
-For this cheap kitchen remodel (8 years later), I purchased a gallon of SW Rookwood Sash Green and SW Emerald Urethane Trim in the base color (Highly Reflective White).
-I have about half of a gallon left of each paint and I also used the white paint to paint the backsplash.
+For this cheap kitchen remodel (8 years later), I purchased a gallon of SW Rookwood Sash Green and SW Emerald Urethane Trim in the base color (High Reflective White).
+I have about half of a gallon left of each paint and I also used white paint to paint the backsplash.

 Sherwin Williams says that a gallon of paint should cover around 100 sq. ft.
 And with my calculations above, this makes complete sense why I would have a little more than a ½ a gallon left of the paint.
 I have a little less green left because I also had to paint the outside of the island and I didn’t include that in my sq footage estimates.

 How much is a gallon of Sherwin Williams Emerald Urethane Enamel Trim?

 In our local store, the list price is so $95.99.
 Proclassic was our favorite paint (before we discovered Emerald) is 79.99.
 However, don’t let those prices fool you.
 I was able to get 30% off.
 For the Emerald Urethane Enamel Trim I paid around $67 a gallon.

 Pro Tip: When shopping for paint at Sherwin Williams I always make sure to buy the paint on sale.
 In the past, they have had even a 40% off sale in the summer.
 However, my store associate told me that this year this was probably not happening due to the supply shortages they have been experiencing.